Mario Benjamín Menéndez: Fear of massacre of civilians prompted surrender

 According to more recent work by historian Hugh Bicheno, the end of the protracted fighting in the Tumbledown sector came about over real fear of Falklands civilians being massacred by angry Argentine troops as they hastily prepared for house-to-house combat.
 The Argentine ground forces commander, Brigadier-General Oscar Luis Jofre is quoted in Razor's Edge: The Unofficial History of the Falklands War as saying that as street fighting became inevitable, his Brigade Operations Officer, Lieutenant-Colonel Eugenio Dalton warned him:

 "Many soldiers are in a strange state and the kelpers are bound to get hurt.
 One 3rd Regiment Platoon has been told to go into the houses by a fanatical lieutenant, who has ordered the men to kill the kelpers.
 Something awful is happening".

 General Jofre is quoted as saying:

 "I'll never forget that moment.
 It was like a lightning bolt had hit me.
 I was no longer in control.
 We've had it.
 The lives of the kelpers are being risked.
 I told General Menendez and he realised that there was no question of fighting any further.
 Menendez told me he wanted to talk to Galtieri to arrange a ceasefire.
 I agreed.
 It was all over".

-Private Milton Rhys, who worked as a radio operator in Government House, reported:
+Private Milton Rhys, an Argentine who worked as a radio operator in Government House, reported: